Tuesday, 30 December 2014

 The sun is so low that it is in my eyes as I set off down the Apedale Road in the evenings.
 To make the best use of what light there is, I walk to a chosen destination as quickly as I can and then turn round, slow down and enjoy my surroundings with the sun behind me.
 I choose my routes now to maximise the time I will not be in shadow.

-moon hangs low over the top of Apedale Road as I turn homeward as early
+The moon hangs low over the top of Apedale Road as I turn homeward as early as half past six.
+Soon, it will be dark before I get home.

-Tuesday 30 September 2014
+Tuesday, 30 September 2014

 Past the autumnal equinox.

 While Autumn in Europe is generally considered to start at the beginning of September, 'Fall' in North America, is considered to start from the autumnal equinox.
-This makes sense to me as it is once the equinox is passed that the leaves really begin to fall and swirl around one's feet.
+This makes sense to me as it is once the equinox is passed that the leaves really begin to fall and swirl around one's feet

 Though the Guelder Rose and some Acers have been blazing the trail of autumnal hues since early August, it is in the last couple of weeks that a general colour change in the landscape has gone from insistent to overwhelming.